International Office News

 September 25 – October 23 Bodhicaryavatara and Rinjung Gyatsa retreat,

 The Great Stupa of Universal Compassion, Bendigo, Australia

 His Holiness the Dalai Lama and Lama Zopa Rinpoche, Dharamsala, India, March 2008.

 Every year FPMT contributes to a long life puja being offered to the organization’s great source of inspiration, His Holiness the Dalai Lama.
 The next long life puja will be offered after the Jangchub Lamrim teachings in India in January 2014.

-FPMT centers, projects and services can make their annual donation to the long life puja for His Holiness via the secure site listed under Further Resources in the FPMT Members Area.
+FPMT centers, projects and services can make their annual donation to the long life puja for His Holiness via the secure site listed under Further Resources in the FPMT Affiliates Area.
 Individuals can donate here.

 Lama Zopa Rinpoche has been diligently working on a complete daily practice for students for several years.
 We are very pleased to announce that this advice, Daily Meditation, is now available.
 This essential practice is the basis of what students, from new to advanced, are advised by Rinpoche to undertake as daily practice.

 This new Daily Meditation is a revision of the morning prayers included in Essential Buddhist Prayers Volume 1.
 This meditation includes a new version of the prayer A Direct Meditation on the Graduated Path, Containing all the Important Meanings translated by Lama Zopa Rinpoche, as well as a new translation of verses selected from Shantideva’s Bodhicharyavatara by Rinpoche.
 Other additions and new arrangements have been made to this meditation – it is a unique new practice by Lama Zopa Rinpoche.